PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 * Make sure all the conversations get a response in a reasonable time (we don’t want to drop customer requests on the floor)

-* Provide actionable information as _Note_ for all the items you cannot close before the end of your shift, and remove yourself as the assignee of the ticket so the next support hero can see what is outstanding
+* Provide actionable information as _Note_ for all the items you are handing over to someone else (note that you should follow-up on most requests yourself after your shift ends rather than assigning them to the next support hero).

 ##### How to deal with spam, marketing, partnership proposals, etc.